 Every year, dozens of non-profit organizations work to bring linguistic knowledge to students, regardless of their social background or level of education.

-American speakers can become bilingual in Portuguese thanks to native teachers offering serious Portuguese private lessons.
+English speakers can become bilingual in Portuguese thanks to native teachers offering serious Portuguese private lessons.

 Language associations are an opportunity to combine linguistic and cultural learning.
 Associations often encourage Anglo-Portuguese friendships by offering trips abroad, for example.